Read More

 These questions probe an expansive vision of human life that includes and incorporates death.
 In contrast to disposing of the human body, our work conceptualizes bodily repayment and repatriation as pathways of connection and regeneration.

-Through the Body Contribution Project’s 3-part process, you will gain knowledge of the cultural constructs that challenge your ability to make a decision about what to do with your remains; dream and envision how your choice could align with the wisdom of a universe continually renewing itself; and co-create a container for your bodily remains.
+Through the Body Contribution Project’s 3-part process, you will dream and envision how your choice of a container for your body’s remains could align with the wisdom of a universe continually renewing itself; co-create a container that embodies your intent to honor the earth with your remains; and integrate new understandings that support consciously walking with death as your life partner.

 It is never too early to make a choice, but there is such a thing as "too late."